I HATE YOU – DON’T LEAVE ME!

 • Many un-recovered PARENTS are symbiotically enmeshed with their children, to cover their own FoA – ie. both the adults & the kids have similar immature mental drama & temperamental intensity, so they overlap each other, which is emotionally abandoning & terrifying for the children

-• These parents are coming from their WIC* ego state, so have:
+• These parents function from their WIC’s ego state, so have:

 — weak or no Adult & missing Loving Parent aspects